Euphrasiologist/web_mining/README.md

 - The plant C-value database, which can be found here: https://cvalues.science.kew.org/search/
 Leitch IJ, Johnston E, Pellicer J, Hidalgo O, Bennett MD.
 2019.
 Plant DNA C-values database (release 7.1, Apr 2019)

+- The Kew Seed Information Database (SID), which was last updated in 2008, contains a wealth of information about ~50,000 different plant species.
+The entire underlying database is extracted here.
+Please visit and cite https://data.kew.org/sid/ if you use.

 ## Aims